 School Literacy and Culture offers two opportunities for student interns.
 Please review the information below.

-This full-time, paid internship that will provide one intern with the opportunity to:
+This two month, full-time, paid internship that will provide one intern with the opportunity to:

 - Teach creative writing to K-12 students at our summer Creative Writing Camp.